FarmDyn/documentation/docs/template/fertilization_ordinance.md

 ```

 The plant nutrient input is not allowed to exceed the estimated nutrient need.
 The restriction becomes only binding under the Fertilisation Ordinance
-2017. p_bigNumberFO, being a very large number if the Fertilisation Ordinance 2017 is not activated, ensures that the nutrient need is extremly high under the Fertilisation Ordinance
+2017. *p\_bigNumberFO*, being a very large number if the Fertilisation Ordinance 2017 is not activated, ensures that the nutrient need is extremely high under the Fertilisation Ordinance
 2007 and not binding.

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/duev_module.gms GAMS /FertQuota_.*?\.\./ /;/)